joshhunt/destiny-grafana-datasource-plugin/src/README.md

 <!-- This README file is going to be the one displayed on the Grafana.com website for your plugin -->

-# Destiny Datasource
+# Destiny Data source

-Retrieves data from the destiny api
+Data source to retrieve Activity History/Post Game Carnage Reports from Destiny 2.